exakat/exakat-docs/Reference/Rules/Structures/WrongLocale.rst

 Wrong Locale
 ++++++++++++

-  Checks the `locale <https://www.php.net/locale>`_ used in the code against a library.
+  This rule checks the `locale <https://www.php.net/locale>`_ used in the code, against a library of known valid locales.
+Unknown locales are reported: they might be typos or unknown to certain systems.

 .. code-block:: php